Siguza/IOHIDeous/docs/index.md

 9. Reallocate the memory with a useful data structure.
 10. Update the bounds of our virtual screen.
 11. Re-initialise `evg`.
-12. Read the copied value off our shared memory.
+12. Read the copied value off shared memory.

 In addition to all that work, we have to take special care of something else: `evg->screenCursorFixed` and `evg->desktopCursorFixed`.
 Reading from `evg->cursorLoc` may cause these two fields to be written to.
 Specifically, `_setCursorPosition` will be called with `external = true`.
 First it will reach this point: